tripal/tripal/README.md

 To aid in the development of Tripal 4,
 1. Choose a task from the current group
-2. Create an issue stating your intention
+2. Comment on an issue stating your intention
-3. Tag this issue with the `Task` and `Group 1` tags.
-4. Keep track of your progress and design in this issue
+3. Keep track of your progress and design in this issue
-5. Once the task is complete, create a PR referencing this issue.
+4. Once the task is complete, create a PR referencing this issue.
-6. Once the PR is merged, check the task checkbox in the original `Roadmap` issue.
+5. Once the PR is merged, check the task checkbox in the original `Roadmap` issue.

 # Required Dependencies
 * Drupal: